-CHOP recently received a grant to address the tobacco issue in the Northwest Region.
-CHOP staff will be creating variety of strategies to address youth tobacco use, specifically with high risk and underserved population.
+Community Health Outreach of United General District 304 recently received a grant to address the tobacco issue in the Northwest Region.
+Our staff will be creating variety of strategies to address youth tobacco use, specifically with high risk and under served population.
 Strategies include:

 - Educating local policy makers and civic leaders on the importance of tobacco-free policies and environments;

 - Developing tobacco-free policies and environments on school and civic campuses;

 - Engaging youth leaders to help create new norms for tobacco-free events and places;

 - Communicating across the region to share best practices, successes, and challenges to amplify each other’s work.

 Sidestream smoke – smoke from the lighted end of a cigarette, pipe, or cigar

 Mainstream smoke – the smoke exhaled by a smoker

 Secondhand smoke is classified as a cancer-causing agent and has been linked to cancers of the lung, larynx (voice box), pharynx (throat), nasal sinuses, brain, bladder, rectum, stomach, and breast in adults.
 Some evidence suggests it may be linked to lymphoma, leukemia, and brain tumors in children.